OnePageCRM/OnePageCRM.github.io/_posts/2018-04-12-aws-webhooks.md

 ### The doorkeeper: Amazon API Gateway

 <img src="/img/aws/api-gateway.svg" alt="Amazon API Gatway" style="margin: 0 10px 10px 0; width: 100px; float: left" />
-When mentioned earlier Nylas Sync Engine is sending webhook, which is simple HTTP POST request, it actually speaks with service called [Amazon API Gateway][apigateway].
-We can call this service as very powerfull front door which can be used to build very powerfull APIs.
+As mentioned Nylas Sync Engine sends a webhook, which is a simple `HTTP POST` request, speaks with a service called [Amazon API Gateway][apigateway].
+We can call this service a very powerful front door which can be used to build very powerful APIs.

 With use of API Gateway you can either:

-* forward traffic to your EC2, ECS or external servers
+* forward traffic to your EC2, ECS or external servers,
-* process request in serverless environement as we'll do this in a minute
+* process request in serverless environment (we’ll discuss this in a minute),
-* simply mock some response
+* simply mock some response.

-Of course you can mix all of those three within single API (e.g. you can use EC2/ECS/Lambda feature to process data upload and redirect to storage provider in order to fetch data).
-In our case we will limit ourselves only to single resource responding to two HTTP methods: GET and POST as it is required by Nylas Sync Engine (laterwe'll describe a bit more in details meaning of those two methods in this scenario).
+Of course you can mix all of these three within a single API (e.g. you can use EC2/ECS/Lambda feature to process data upload and redirect to storage provider in order to fetch data).
+In our case we will limit ourselves only to a single resource responding to two HTTP methods: `GET` and `POST` as it is required by Nylas Sync Engine.

 <div class="clear: both"></div>

 ### The operation room: Amazon Lambda

 <img src="/img/aws/lambda.svg" alt="AWS Lambda" style="margin: 0 10px 10px 0; width: 100px; float: left" />
-When our webhook will be received by API Gateway it is further delivered to by processed by [AWS Lambda][lambda] service.
-Lambda is Amazon's serverless function execution service which allows us to run our code in "pure cloud" without need of having and configuring our server (and yes, we know old Chinese proverb saying that _there is no cloud and only someone's else computer_ :)).
+When our webhook is received by API Gateway it is further delivered to and processed by [AWS Lambda][lambda] service.
+Lambda is Amazon’s serverless function execution service which allows us to run our code in “pure cloud” without the need of having to configure our server (and yes, we know old Chinese proverb saying _that there is no cloud and only someone’s else computer_).

-There is important to know that within Amazon infrastructure Lambda function is not focused only on serving HTTP requests coming through API Gateway and may be triggered e.g. after some object will be uploaded to S3 storage service, an email will come through SES service or simply execution may be triggered manually.
-Every lambda function which is being called with three parameters: `event` which is subject of the call (in our case it is object describing HTTP request together with webhook data itself prepared by API Gateway method configuration), `context` which describes environment within which function is being called and `callback` which is "pointer" (yes, it's hard to speak about pointers in such languages like Javascript) to callback function which Lambda execution environment is expecting to be called with function execution result.
+It’s important to know that within Amazon’s infrastructure, Lambda function is not focused only on serving HTTP requests coming through API Gateway that may be triggered e.g. after some object will be uploaded to S3 storage service, an email will come through SES service or simply execution may be triggered manually.
+Every lambda function which is being called with three
+parameters: `event` which is subject of the call (in our case it is the object describing HTTP request together with webhook data itself prepared by API Gateway method configuration), `context` which describes environment within which function is being called and `callback` which is “pointer” (yes, it’s hard to speak about pointers in such languages like Javascript) to callback function which Lambda execution environment is expecting to be called with function execution result.

-Result of such function call is then sent back to API Gateway service where it may or may not be processed (it comes as an object and when unprocessed JSON response with such object will be prepared by default) and sent back to the client.
+Result of such function call is then sent back to API Gateway service where it may or may not be processed (it comes as an object and when unprocessed `JSON` response with such object will be prepared by default) and sent back to the client.

 <div class="clear: both"></div>

 ### The servant: NodeJS

 <img src="/img/aws/nodejs-sdk.svg" alt="NodeJS SDK" style="margin: 0 10px 10px 0; width: 100px; float: left" />
 AWS Lambda allows developers to run code with use of various programming languages; when this post was written, it was possible to write Lambda function with NodeJS, Java, C# or Python.
-In our case we have chosen NodeJS as we are having a number of very good developers skilled within this technology.
+In our case we have chosen NodeJS as we have a number of very good developers skilled within this technology.

-In order to use NodeJS within Lambda, we will need to create ZIP archive containing all package files (including `package.json`) - if you are having project in separate directory, ZIP archive should contain content of it, not the directory itself.
+In order to use NodeJS within Lambda, we will need to create ZIP archive containing all package files (including `package.json`) - if you have a project in a separate directory, ZIP archive should contain content of it, not the directory itself.

-If you are having some module (let's say it's index.js in main project directory) and you want to create some function which will be executed as Lambda one, you have to define it within following way:
+If you have a module (let’s say it’s `index.js` in main project directory) and you want to create some function which will be executed as Lambda one, you have to define it within following way:

 <pre>
   <code class="javascript">
   // index.js file content